Compile-Time/yt-quick-actions/README.md

 > publishing.
 Therefore, the dry-run pipeline should be run before publishing to ensure that the token is
 > functional.

+In the case that the automatic submission does not work, the `release-no-submit` pipeline should be used to bump the extension version and to create release artifacts that can be manually uploaded to the extension store fronts.

 ## Changelog

 Version changes can be found here: